European Furniture Production Market Size Methodology

 These indicators are production-side market-size measures.
 They describe the value generated by furniture manufacturers, not final retail spending, household consumption, imports, exports, or company-level sales.
 The core statistical scope is furniture manufacturing, usually aligned with NACE C31 or the closest available national implementation.

-The methodology applies to European aggregate production turnover, European country production turnover pages that use the same production-turnover source family.
+The methodology applies to the European aggregate and to country-level production turnover pages that use this production-turnover source family.

 sbs_na_ind_r2 and sbs_ovw_act, monthly industrial production STS_INPR_M, and monthly producer prices STS_INPP_MSource inputs used in the API